 Karen Johnson Mortimer

-Karen’s choreographic credits include: Grease-The Mega Musical (GFO), Stones In His Pockets (STC), Leader of The Pack – The Ellie Greenwich Musical (Star City), Irish Dance Spectacular Anzac Military Tattoo (Acer Arena), Opening Ceremonies for numerous Bledisloe Cups (Telstra Stadium Sydney & ANZ Stadium Brisbane), Commonwealth Heads of Government Meeting (CHOGM) Opening Ceremony (Qld), Opening Ceremony- Fina World Swimming Championships (Melb 2008), Helpmann Awards (2007), Tin Symphony (Opening Ceremony – 2000 Sydney Olympics), Gold Medallists Gymnastic Gala- 2000 Sydney Olympics (NBC-USA), Kelly’s Republic (Sydney Festival), Oscar’s Turn To Sing, Wonder Woman (Reg Livermore), Sacred Cow (Reg Livermore), Norman Gunston Show (ABC TV) and Farnham & Byrne (ABC).
+Choreographic credits include Turns starring Reg Livermore and Nancye Hayes, Grease-The Mega Musical (GFO), Stones In His Pockets (STC), Leader of The Pack – The Ellie Greenwich Musical (Star City), Anzac Military Tattoo (Acer Arena) and Opening Ceremonies for numerous Bledisloe Cups, Commonwealth Heads of Government Meeting (CHOGM) as well as The World Swimming Championships (Melb 2008) and the Helpmann Awards in 2007.
+Karen was honoured to be part of the Creative team for the 2000 Sydney Olympics as choreographer for Tin Symphony in the Opening Ceremony and two sections of the Closing Ceremony.
+She also choreographed the Gold Medallists Gymnastic Gala- 2000 Sydney Olympics (NBC-USA), For the Sydney Festival Karen choreographed Kelly’s Republic on the Forecourt of the Sydney Opera House.
+Other credits include Oscar’s Turn To Sing, Wonder Woman (Reg Livermore), Sacred Cow (Reg Livermore), Norman Gunston Show (ABC TV) and Farnham & Byrne (ABC).

 Karen Johnson Mortimer